emilysheen/reliabilityAnalysis/README.md

 We notice that the shape of the year and mileage plots look very similar.
 This is due to how the data was simulated.
 Although I assumed different vehicles experienced different annual mileage, the mileage at the time of failure is assumed to be directly proportional to the driver's overall annual mileage.
-In practice, the shape of curves based on days since purchase or miles since purchase are likely to look very different.
+In practice, the shape of curves based on days since purchase or miles since purchase are likely to look very different due to irregularities in driving patterns.

+## 3 Statistical Models.py